kparkov/diceless/README.md

 npm start
 ```

-This will expose the dice-roller on port 3000.
+This will expose diceless on port 3000.
 It should automatically open in a new browser tab.

 ### Tests